ytetsuro/sabik/README.md

 ## Cyclomatic Complexity

-Cognitive Complexity is metrics for linearly independent paths count.
+Cyclomatic Complexity is metrics for linearly independent paths count.
-Made SonarSource inc.
+Made Thomas McCabe.
 High is bad, low is good metrics.
 Higher when your code has a deep nest.
 It’s very tiresome add test when over 8 scores.
 (In my experience)

 If you want to know more about the detail, please see the following.